Get all the latest data for Japan

 What insurance is common and how much in Japan in 2026?

-real estate trends Japan
+real estate market Japan

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Japan, we always rely on the strongest methodology we can … and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Japan, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Source Why it's authoritative How we used it
+Source used Why we trust it How we used it